jmerle/competitive-companion/README.md

 - [cyrillic-to-translit-js 3.1.0](https://github.com/greybax/cyrillic-to-translit-js/blob/0dcc4bf8d310a1cbc0f088b62af923b826739b8f/CyrillicToTranslit.js)

 Package the extension by `cd`'ing into the source code submission directory, installing the dependencies with `yarn` and packaging with `yarn package`.
 The result can be found in the dist/ directory.

-## Credits
-This extension was made by [Jasper van Merle](https://github.com/jmerle).
-Much thanks to [Egor Kulikov](https://github.com/EgorKulikov) for making the CHelper plugin and the original CHelper extension, which was the reason this extension was created.